 Diet: Omnivore but Carnivorous in the wild

 Care level: Easy

 Temperature: 23.9 – 26.1 Celsius

 Yellow lab cichlids are stocky with an elongated body.
 As they originate in different coasts of Lake Malawi, they can develop a variety of morphs respective to their area.

-The dorsal fin has a vivid black strip with layers of white colour above and below.
+The dorsal fin has a vivid black strip with layers of white color above and below.
 The anal fin also develops a black stripe as the fish matures.
-Rest of the body is yellow with variant shades as discussed above.
-Males are a little longer than females and can develop bluish colour during the breeding period.
+The rest of the body is yellow with variant shades as discussed above.
+Males are a little longer than females and can develop bluish color during the breeding period.

-Blue colour variations are the most common ones and so appear various varieties in different areas such as:
+Blue color variations are the most common ones and so appear various varieties in different areas such as:

 - Kakusa- yellow body with a blue dorsal fin